lennart-finke/GodoTeX/README.md

 - Anti-Aliasing (with Toggle)

 ## Compatibility
-The add-on is tested for Godot 3.5.x and is expected to run on 3.x.
+The add-on is tested for Godot 4.1.x and is expected to run on > 4.1.
+There is also a branch for Godot 3, which was tested for 3.5.x and is expected to run on 3.x.
 It supports Windows and Linux.
-MacOS is sadly not being tested due to lack of appropriate hardware, but pull requests are welcome.
-A version for Godot 4.x will be provided after its release, if possible.
+MacOS is tested by the community and pull requests are welcome.

 ## Usage
 <p align="center">